-- a summary of the current knowledge of bat populations within the area surrounding the Project; - potential adverse effects on bats that may eventuate during construction; and - measures to avoid, remedy or mitigate potential adverse effects where possible.
+- Aa summary of the current knowledge of bat populations within the area surrounding the Project; - Ppotential adverse effects on bats that may eventuate during construction; and - Mmeasures to avoid, remedy or mitigate potential adverse effects where possible.

 Key objectives of the BMP include the establishment of procedures and protocols to guide impact management during vegetation clearance.